oemof/DHNx/docs/getting_started.rst

 Installing the latest (dev) version
 -----------------------------------

-Clone oemof-thermal from github:
+Clone oemof.DHNx from github:

 ::

-    git clone git@github.com:oemof/oemof-thermal.git
+    git clone git@github.com:oemof/oemof-DHNx.git

-Now you can install it your local version of oemof-thermal using pip:
+Now you can install it your local version of oemof.DHNx using pip:

 ::

-    pip install -e <path/to/oemof-thermal/root/dir>
+    pip install -e <path/to/oemof-DHNx/root/dir>

 Examples
 --------